Guardians vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has picked up at least one hit in five straight games.
-In his last five games he is batting .238 with four home runs, a walk and 10 RBI.
+- Alonso has picked up at least one hit in six straight games.
+During his last 10 outings he is batting .211 with four home runs, five walks and 10 RBI.

 Alonso Recent Games